 The College of Arts, Humanities, and Social Sciences prepares students for life and work in a diverse and changing world.
-In fulfilling our responsibility to the general education core experience for all undergraduate students, the College conveys an undertanding of the interconnections of human experience through the foundational study of art, expression, culture and society.
+In fulfilling its responsibility to the general education core experience for all undergraduate students, the faculty of the College conveys an understanding of the interconnections of human experience through the foundational study of art, expression, culture and society.
 Within the college's programs of study, students discover challenging academic preparation for successful professional lives.
 They benefit from close faculty interaction and attention throughout their learning journey toward becoming intellectually resourceful, civically responsible citizens of the world.